Skip to main content

 January 9th, 2024

-Well stop thinking like a salesperson and start thinking like a buyer.
+You’ll likely make more progress if you stop thinking like a salesperson – and start thinking like a buyer.

 One of the quickest ways to learn more about an organization is to have them sell to you, which is exactly what I do on highly strategic accounts.
 Before I start networking and navigating and doing my research online, I like to do an inbound lead request where I’m presenting myself as someone with curiosities about their company, so that a sales rep will contact me.